khinydnlin/khinydnlin/README.md

 ### 🔍 About Me:

-🌟 Experienced data science and analytics professional with 8 years of experience in quantitative research, analytics and management consulting.
+🌟 Results-driven data science and analytics professional with 8 years of experience in quantitative research, analytics and management consulting.
 I am passionate about delivering impactful business solutions through the power of big data technologies and data science techniques.

-In my previous roles, I performed a range of quantitative analyses, including:
+🌟 In my previous roles, I performed a range of quantitative analyses, including:

 - Statistical modelling: cluster analysis, price sensitivity analysis, linear regression modelling, and market analysis to uncover market trends and consumer behaviours
 - Experimental design using causal inference - Difference-in-Differences method to measure the impacts of products and services